twse/random-stuff/README.md

 2. Edit `names.csv` to add your name at the end or use `echo name,sortkey >> names.csv` replaced with your name and sort key.
 3. Commit the new file with `-a -m 'name <email>: \"citation\"'` replaced with your name, email and citation.
 4. Login as `gurumukhi` to push changes.
-5. View the Mozilla credits list to change the last updated date and add an entry.
+5. View the Mozilla credits list to change the last updated date and add your entry.

 ## Add one name to Mozilla credits list via GitHub web interface
 Only works when logged in as the last entry in the below owner list.
 You won't receive any emails when your name is added - this will only see your name, email and citation in the log.